 Separate keystores and master keys are managed for the CDB and individual PDBs.
 This provides stronger isolation but adds operational complexity.

-It’s important to note that OCI KMS does not support isolated PDB keystores.
-This limitation applies to services such as Oracle Exadata Cloud@Customer, Autonomous Database Cloud@Customer, and Oracle Exadata Database Service (as of January 2025).
+Important limitation: OCI KMS does not support isolated PDB keystores.
+Applies to Oracle Exadata Cloud@Customer, Autonomous Database Cloud@Customer, and Oracle Exadata Database Service (as of 2025).

 By default, TDE tablespace encryption uses the Advanced Encryption Standard (AES) with a 128-bit key (AES128).
 This provides strong protection and meets the requirements of most security and compliance frameworks.